spree/spree/guides/content/developer/customization/checkout.md

 What will happen here is that when a user goes to checkout, they will be asked to (potentially) fill in their payment details and then (potentially) confirm the order.
-This is the default behaviour of the payment and the confirm steps within the checkout.
+This is the default behavior of the payment and the confirm steps within the checkout.
 If they are not required to provide payment or confirmation for this order then checking out this order will result in its immediate completion.